Crioestaminal: History

 Also in 2018, Crioestaminal became part of the Famicord Group, the largest European group of cryopreservation banks and third in the world, thus reinforcing its leading position in the cryopreservation sector.

 In 2019, Crioestaminal released one autologous umbilical cord blood sample for hematopoietic transplantation in a Portuguese child with severe aplastic anemia.
 The treatment took place at the Lisbon oncology hospital.

+In that same year, it acquired the entirety of the company that owned the Bebécord, Mamãs&Bebés and Bebé4D brands, the current NGI-Lifescience and Health International, S.A., reinforcing its leading position in the Portuguese market.

 In the midst of the COVID-19 pandemic, in 2020, Crioestaminal opened its ATMP production laboratory, with GMP certification issued by Infarmed, having released that same year, for the Lisbon oncology hospital, the first unit of its investigational drug SLCTmsc02, obtained from the expansion of mesenchymal stem cells from umbilical cord tissue for the treatment of severe cases of graft-versus-host disease (GVHD).

 In 2023, two additional samples released for infusion with autologous umbilical cord blood in two children diagnosed with autism.
 This time, as part of a clinical trial that took place in Bucharest at Medicover Hospital, called CORDUS.

 During 2024, Crioestaminal received a new license issued by Infarmed, this time for the distribution of medicines for human use in accordance with good distribution practices (GDP) and began a partnership with the Champalimaud Foundation, carrying out the analysis, processing, storage and distribution of hematopoietic progenitors from patients undergoing autotransplantation at this institution.

 In 2025, highlight is given to the release of an umbilical cord blood sample for the treatment of a child with cerebral palsy, once again at Duke University Children's Hospital, but this time with a sample from a compatible sibling that had been cryopreserved at birth.

+Famicord - The Largest European Stem Cell Bank

+FamiCord is active in more than 30 countries, offering stem cell banking from cord blood & tissues, as well as manufacturing of ATMPs and research ans development of advanced cell therapies.

+Trusted by families from 50+ nations, with over 1 000 000 samples stored securely.
+FamiCord operates under several local brands, listed in the table below: